RECARBRIO 500mg / 500mg / 250mg powder infusion solution medication leaflet

 5.2 Pharmacokinetic properties

-The steady-state pharmacokinetic parameters of imipenem, cilastatin, and relebactam in healthy adultswith normal renal function (CrCl 90 mL/min or greater), after multiple 30-minute intravenousinfusions of 500 mg imipenem/500 mg cilastatin + 250 mg relebactam administered every 6 hours aresummarised in Table 4.
-The steady-state pharmacokinetic parameters of imipenem and relebactam inpatients with cIAI or cUTI and HAP or VAP with normal renal function (90 mL/min≤ CrCl < 150 mL/min) after multiple 30-minute intravenous infusions of 500 mg imipenem/500 mgcilastatin + 250 mg relebactam administered every 6 hours are summarised in Tables 5 and 6,respectively.
+The steady-state pharmacokinetic parameters of imipenem, cilastatin, and relebactam in healthy adultswith normal renal function (CrCl 90 mL/min or greater), after multiple 30-minute intravenousinfusions of 500 mg imipenem/500 mg cilastatin + 250 mg relebactam administered every 6 hours aresummarised in Table 5.
+The steady-state pharmacokinetic parameters of imipenem and relebactam inpatients with cIAI or cUTI and HAP or VAP with normal renal function (90 mL/min≤ CrCl < 150 mL/min) after multiple 30-minute intravenous infusions of 500 mg imipenem/500 mgcilastatin + 250 mg relebactam administered every 6 hours are summarised in Tables 6 and 7,respectively.
 Pharmacokinetic parameters were similar for single- and multiple-dose administrationdue to minimal accumulation.

 The C max and AUC of imipenem, cilastatin, and relebactam increase in proportion to dose.
 Theelimination half-lives (t ½) of imipenem, cilastatin, and relebactam are independent of dose.